-20-Jun
+11-Jun

-- Interns will demonstrate increased skill in the application of an evidence-based practice(s). - Interns will gain experience using data to inform clinical practice. - Interns will increase their understanding of how evidence-based practices can be adapted to the individual and cultural diversity of clients and families.
+- Interns will demonstrate increased skill in the application of an evidence-based practice(s). - · Interns will gain experience using data to inform clinical practice. - Interns will increase their understanding of how evidence-based practices can be adapted to the individual and cultural diversit

-Wrap Up and Evaluation
+18-Jun Wrap Up and Evaluation Presenter: Katherine Corteselli, Ph.D.

-Presenter: Stephani Synn, Psy.D